rhilconsultants/3Scale/Ex-2/Exercise-2.md

 The difference between “APIcast self-managed” and “APIcast 3scale managed” is that in the former (self-managed) the APIcast is in our control - we control the scalability, the quotas, the high availability, the URL for both staging & production etc.

-Configure in “Stating Public Base URL” to be the output of the following command:
+Configure in “Staging Public Base URL” to be the output of the following command:

 ```bash
 echo https://$OCP_USERNAME-coolstore-api-3scale-apicast-staging.apps.${OCP_WILDCARD_DOMAIN}:443